radcamp/radcamp.github.io/index.md

 	** All data generated during the course will be made openly available online.
 Therefore do not propose to bring any samples that you would not like to release data for.
+There is no obligation to bring samples, in which case we will

 	If you would like to bring samples, please detail
 	1) type of sample